19 Royal Family Members You Need to Follow on Instagram

 Pauline Grace Maguy Ducruet

 Ducruet is the daughter of Princess Stéphanie of Monaco.
-The 24-year-old fashion enthusiast just finished the fashion month circuit, and her Instagram is full of pics of her outside the Valentino show in Paris, attending the Tom Ford show in NYC and celebrating France's World Cup win.
+The 24-year-old fashion enthusiast just finished the Fashion Month circuit, and her Instagram is full of pics of her outside the Valentino show in Paris, attending the Tom Ford show in NYC and celebrating France's World Cup win.

 Photo: